 If you’ve been sitting on the fence, not sure if owning and renting out property is right for you, this is for you.
 In this post, I’d like to share how I bought my first apartment building and show you that I’m nothing special.
 In fact, I've made a good number of mistakes, some of them are highlighted here, but in the end, it’s turned out well.

-Okay, yes, it’s my first and only building–but I’m optimistically planning for future posts (second, third, fifth, etc.).
-I do own fractional shares of some other properties through investments in a few syndications, but I consider that to be slightly different than actually owning it and being able to make your own decisions on how to handle the investment.
+Okay, yes, it’s my first andonly building–but I’m optimistically planning for future posts (second, third, fifth, etc.).
+I do own fractional shares of some other properties through investments in a few syndications and crowdfunding, but I consider that to be slightly different than actually owning it and being able to make your own decisions on how to handle the investment.

 I’m going to break this post up into several different, easy-to-digest parts, so that maybe, just maybe, you can apply them to your own endeavors.